Orontes River: History

-In 64 BCE Pompey took the Orontes river valley and made it part of the new Roman province of Syria with Antioch as its capital.
 Lake Homs Dam was built by the Roman emperor Diocletian in 290 CE.
 In addition to Lake Homs, further Roman dams and dykes would be built along the Orontes river around Apamea, to better irrigate the Ghab plain.
 In 198 CE the province was split with the lower Orontes in the new province of Coele Syria and the upper Orontes from Emesa (modern day Homs) south in Syria Phoenice.
 Emesa was later raised to co-capital of the latter.

 In 637 CE the Battle of the Iron Bridge near Antioch was fought between the forces of the Rashidun Caliphate and the Byzantine Empire near the Iron bridge and won by the former which shortly took control of the whole of the river valley.

 For the Crusaders in the 12th century, the Orontes River became the permanent boundary between the Principality of Antioch and that of Aleppo.

 A diversion dam in Lebanon was 60% complete when Israeli airstrikes damaged it during the 2006 Israel–Hezbollah War.

 The construction of a Syria–Turkey Friendship Dam was started in 2011 but postponed because of the Syrian Civil War.
 The war has also seen the siege of Homs from May 2011 until May 2014.

+In summer 2025, the river basin faced crisis as rainfall dropped sharply and groundwater feeding the Orontes collapsed, the riverbed dried out in parts of northwestern Syria, thousands of fish died, and agricultural land was left fallow.
+In early 2026, the river continued to show extreme variability, as heavy winter rainfall caused water levels to rise sharply in parts of northwestern Syria, leading to flooding in areas such as Idlib countryside and Darkush, inundating homes and infrastructure and highlighting the growing instability of the river system after the preceding drought.